GREAT-WHU/RoadLib/README.md

 The handcrafted legacy OpenGL viewer works fine on my Windows, but the performance is very poor on my WSL2.
 If you have any ideas or solutions, please contact me.

 ## Limitations
 The obvious limitation of the project is that it only focuses on the road markings.
-We hope to support other road instances (like poles, signs) in the future.
+We hope to support other roadside object instances (like poles, signs) in the future.

 The code project still has a lot of room for improvement.
 Feel free to discuss it with me!